Software on the D-PHYS Linux Computers

 Libraries

 There are just too many libraries and too diverse needs to provide a useful overview.
-Most libraries are part of the system (e.g. OpenGL is part of the X Window system) and as such compiled with the default compiler (i.e. currently, for Debian 11/bullseye GCC version 10.2 in most cases).
+Most libraries are part of the system (e.g. OpenGL is part of the X Window system) and as such compiled with the default compiler (i.e. currently, for Debian 12/bookworm GCC version 12.2 in most cases).
 See the last section to check the state of specific libraries.

 Mathematical Tools